Germany's Baerbock says Russia troop buildup 'hard not to take as a threat' | DW | 18.01.2022

 At a joint press conference, Baerbock said that the Russian troops' buildup near Ukraine had "no understandable reason" and it was "hard not to take as threat."

-Baerbock also directly referred to the case of jailed opposition leader Alexei Navalny and the shutdown of Russia's most influential NGO "Memorial."

-"There will be no security in our joint European home if there is no rules everyone can rely on," said the Germany foreign minister.
+"There will be no security in our joint European home if there are no rules everyone can rely on," said the Germany foreign minister.

 "And we have no choice but to follow them, even if there is a high economic price," she added, in a reference to possible sanctions discussed by Western nations.